 Certain airlines request that you pre-book sports equipment before you travel, please check with your airline.

 Remember, snow conditions in the mountains can change almost every day.
-This is caused by the sun, wind, change of temperature and new snowfalls.
+This is caused by the sun, wind, change in temperature, and new snowfalls.

 The danger of avalanches is a safety concern for heliskiing operators.
 Guides and pilots employed in the heliskiing business all have to undergo intensive training.
 All guides are experienced in evaluating risky conditions and how to deal with them.
 Guides are equipped with emergency equipment and are trained on how to use it.